matowens/ng-notify/README.md

 You can check out the demo here: [http://matowens.github.io/ng-notify](http://matowens.github.io/ng-notify)

 New in v0.4.0 are **sticky notifications**.
 When enabled, notifications won't fade out until the user dismisses them.
 This, too, can be set as a default option for all notifications or just set for individual notifications on a case by case basis.
-For more on how to use this sticky feature, check [Advanced Usage](#advanced-usage) below.
+For more on how to use this sticky feature, check out the [Sticky Notifications](#sticky-notifications) section below.
 For more on updates, head on over to the [changelog](https://github.com/matowens/ng-notify/blob/master/CHANGELOG.md).

 Implementation
 ==============